Union Jack flag icon Canada flag Canada Ireland flag Ireland

 If you are an employer, you must provide:

-• Safety signs where risk assessments indicate that they are needed
+• safety signs where risk assessments indicate that they are needed

-• Relevant Information and training for employees on the meaning of any safety signs provided and the precautions to be taken where they are displayed.
+• relevant information and training for employees on the meaning of any safety signs provided and the precautions to be taken where they are displayed.

 Safety signs in church premises

-Circumstances where signs might be necessary include:
+Signs might be necessary for:

 • low ceilings where people are at risk of bumping their heads